DanielShamsoddini/ALifeFinalProject/README.md

    Environment: The environment is a simple plain flat world with a floor without any defining characteristics.
 Creatures face no obstacles in movement.
-        Here is a simple diagram covering the essentials: